LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W10-D0-OverviewAndAnnouncements.md

     See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for the testing center location and hours.
   - Last week was the deadline for making arrangements to have your quiz proctored in a location near you.
 Contact your instructor if you are not going to be able to come to the main campus for your final.
 - **New notes.** I added more notes on [setting up a Node.js development environment](CS233JS-LN-W06-D2-NodeDevToolSetup.html) to the week 6 section on Moodle.
+- **Course Evaluation.** Please fill out the course evaluation.
+There is a link [here](https://eval.lanecc.edu) and at the bottom of this week's Moodle section.

 ### Spring Term Registration